ATVNotes is reader supported, If you buy anything through links on our site, we may earn an affiliate commission. Learn More

 Locate the Solenoid

 Identify the winch solenoid by visually inspecting the winch setup.
 The solenoid is typically a small box located near the winch motor.
-Take guidance from winch’s manual if needed to find the solenoid accurately.
+Refer to the winch’s manual if needed to accurately locate the solenoid.

 Check for Connection Issues